bonitasoft/bonita-doc/md/connector-archetype.md

     }
 ```

-Add the following tests in the test class, to validate the behavior when an input in incorrect:
+Add the following tests in the test class, to validate the behavior when an input is incorrect:

 ``` groovy
     def should_throw_exception_if_mandatory_input_is_missing() {